7 Linear regression with a single predictor

 3. Why might we want to fit a regression line to these data?

-4. What does the residuals vs. predicted plot tell us about the variability in our prediction errors based on this model for items with lower vs. higher predicted protein?
+4. What does the residuals vs. predicted plot tell us about the variability in prediction errors based on this model for items with lower vs. higher predicted protein?

 1. Describe the relationship between number of calories and amount of carbohydrates (in grams) that Starbucks food menu items contain.